Guysnacho/tunjiprod/README.md

 There isn't really a point in doing this if I'm not trying something spicy so I'm gonna learn the following (at least)

-1. I wanna learn tailwind and get back into Vue
+1. ~~I wanna learn tailwind and get back into Vue~~ Moved away from Vue and with it chose MUI..again
    - I used to love vue before vue 3 migration started but now I wanna take another look
    - Tailwind sounds cool, plus I'm getting a teensy but closed to css
 2. Springboot/Docker
    - I wanna make my own Springboot api, I like the framework and it'd be nice to make a dockerized/kubernetes type thing just bc
+   - Will handle new card creation and chat.
+Maybe scheduled events
 3. Spotify API (Gotta have music available)
 4. Progressive Mobile App or some way for me to conveniently update and/or notify the masses
 5. I wanna draw